 There is an option for IBAN input validation.
 This can be useful to identify corrupted or otherwise invalid input data.
 It does come at a moderate performance cost.
-The validation uses the Apache Commons Validator204.
+The validation uses the Apache Commons Validator.
 This tool validates that the country code is supported, the checksum is valid and that the structure of the IBAN is appropriate for the given country.
 It is updated with new countries as they adopt the IBAN standard.
 The current version used is 1.7.
-If invalid IBAN are found, they are treated as non-conformant data.
-This will not stop the masking job and the value will not be masked but a warning will be shown and details recorded in the job log.
+If invalid IBAN are found they are treated as non-conformant data.